rafccq/rust-chat/README.md

 ## Protocol

-The protocol is very simple: the header `h` indicates the message type (MESSAGE, ACK, DISCONNECTED), followed by the byte buffer contents, which holds the encoded message.
-When the message type is ACK or DISCONNECTED, contents is empty:
+The protocol is very simple: the header `h` indicates the message type (MESSAGE, ACK, DISCONNECTED), followed by the byte buffer `contents`, which holds the encoded message.
+When the message type is ACK or DISCONNECTED, `contents` is empty:

 | h | contents |